A quadratically enriched count of rational curves: Local degree

 \section{Local degree}

-Now suppose that $f: X \to Y$ is a map of smooth $n$-dimensional schemes over $k$ or a map satisfying one of Assumptions \ref{fassumption} \ref{fassumption_nonproper} or \ref{fassumption_charpnonproper}.
+Now suppose that $f: X \to Y$ is an oriented map of smooth $n$-dimensional schemes over $k$ or, more generally, a map from an Artin stack to a smooth $k$-scheme which is oriented away from codimension $2$ (as in Definition~\ref{df:or_away_codim_c}) or pseudo-oriented (as in Definition~\ref{df:pseudo-oriented} and Setting \ref{fassumption_charpnonproper}).
 Let $x$ be a point of $X$ with image $y=f(x)$.
-Suppose there are Zariski open neighborhoods $W$ and $U$ of $x$ and $y$, respectively, such that $f(W) \subset U$ and the restriction $f\vert_W : W \to U$ is finite and oriented by $\rho: L^{\otimes 2} \stackrel{\cong}{\to} \omega_{f\vert_{W}}$.
-By Proposition \ref{nonfinite_locus_is_codim2} it is possible to find many $x$ and $y$ which admit such a $U$,$W$ and $\rho$.
-We will define the local degree $\deg_x (f,\rho)$ in $\GW(k(y))$ under such circumstances in this section.
+Suppose there are Zariski open neighborhoods $W$ and $U$ of $x$ and $y$, respectively, such that $f(W) \subset U$ and the restriction $f\vert_W : W \to U$ is a finite map of schemes oriented by $\rho: L^{\otimes 2} \stackrel{\cong}{\to} \omega_{f\vert_{W}}$.
+By Proposition \ref{nonfinite_locus_is_codim2}, it is possible to find many $x$ and $y$ which admit such a $U$,$W$ and $\rho$ (because it is possible to find many such $x$ and $y$ for a generically finite, oriented, proper map $f: X \to Y$ to a smooth $k$-scheme $Y$, and the more general setup supposes a restriction satisfying these hypotheses).

+In this section, we define the local degree $\deg_x (f,\rho)$ in $\GW(k(y))$ under these circumstances .
 We also use the notation $\deg_x f$ for $\deg_x (f,\rho)$ when there is no danger of confusion.
-The degree defined in Section \ref{Section:degree} will be shown to be a sum of local degrees in Proposition \ref{pr:deg=sumlocal}, and we will give a formula to compute $\deg_x f$ with the Jacobian in Proposition~\ref{degxf=Tr<J>}.
+The degree defined in Section \ref{Section:degree} will be shown to be a sum of local degrees in Proposition \ref{pr:deg=sumlocal}, and we will give a formula to compute $\deg_x f$ with the Jacobian determinant in Proposition~\ref{degxf=Tr<J>}.